 Level 300: Ubiquitous Encryption on AWS

-Koorosh Lohrasbi, Associate Solutions Architect, Amazon Web Services
+Speaker: Koorosh Lohrasbi, Solutions Architect, Amazon Web Services

 Level 300: Implementing DevSecOps

-Security is job zero in the cloud.
-New serverless deployment models requires a set of dynamic built-in security controls.
-In this session, we will utilise the power of automation with the AWS platform to increase the agility of developers, while maintaining a strong security posture.
+Security will always be our top priority.
+Agile deployment methods require a set of dynamic built-in security controls that keep pace with innovation and scale.
+In this session we will utilise the power of automation with the AWS platform to increase the agility of developers while maintaining a strong security posture.